 Integrating Freshwater Science and Sustainability in a rapidly changing ecological corridor, Yucatán Peninsula

-Mexico’s second largest natural lake, Laguna Bacalar is one of the most unique, world-class freshwater lakes on Earth.
+Mexico’s second largest natural lake, Laguna Bacalar is one of the most unique freshwater lakes on Earth.
 It is part of an important ecological corridor ranging from tropical forest to the Caribbean Sea.
-The Laguna has the world’s largest freshwater, living Stromatolites (oldest known life forms at 3.5 Ga that put oxygen in the atmosphere), extensive freshwater mangroves, cenotes, and unique hydrodynamics.
+The Laguna has the world’s largest freshwater, living Stromatolites (oldest known life forms at 3.5 Ga that put oxygen in the atmosphere), extensive freshwater mangroves, cenotes, and a unique hydrology.

 What will you do?

-- Interact with students and faculty at the Superior Javier Rojo Gómez Normal College and the local high school
+Research will be directed under the shared mentorship of SFS program leaders, Mexican scientists/faculty and educators with opportunities to interact with students and faculty at the Superior Javier Rojo Gómez Normal College and the local high school.

 Here’s a glimpse of where you’ll be working